grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 As I find it a quite common situation that value objects end up as keys inside dictionaries, I'd rather leave them immutable to avoid nasty surprises.

-//TODO TODO TODOTODO

 ### Accidental modification by foreign code

-If you have ever programmed in Java, you have to remember its `Date` class, that did behave like a value, but was mutable (with methods like `setMonth()`, `setTime()`, `setHours()` etc.).
+I bet many who code or coded in Java know its `Date` class. `Date` behaves like a value (it has overloaded equality and hash code generation), but is mutable (with methods like `setMonth()`, `setTime()`, `setHours()` etc.).

-Now, value objects are different from normal objects in that they tend to be passed a lot throughout an application.
-Many Java programmers did this kind of error when allowing access to a field of type `Date`:
+Typically, value objects tend to be passed a lot throughout an application and used in calculations.
+Many Java programmers at least once exposed a `Date` value using a getter:

 ```java
 public class ObjectWithDate {